Vyral/base-template/_posts/2019-03-29-how-to-tell-when-you-need-a-price-reduction.md

 {% include youtube.html %}

-So you’ve picked the price you’re comfortable with and your listing is live.
-However, if you find you aren’t receiving many showings or offers, your price may need some readjustment. **Here are three things you need to analyze in order to make that decision:**
+So you’ve picked the price you’re comfortable with and your listing has gone live: if you find you aren’t receiving many showings or offers as you should be, your price may need some readjustment. **Here are three things you need to analyze in order to make that decision:**

-**1. The feedback you receive.** This information is invaluable, illustrating how buyers in the real estate community perceive your home.
+**1. The feedback you receive.** This information is invaluable in illustrating how buyers in the real estate community perceive your home.

 **2. The number of showings per week.** You should be getting two to three showings each week.